Pandev-s-Magic-Window/get-track-info-orange/README.md

 ✨ Part of the Magic Window series:
 # The Orange Emitter
-Spicetify extension that allows you to listen for track changes via WebSocket.
+Spicetify extension that Emits track changes/data to an external WebSocket server.